thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 Conversely, 88% of Fortune 500 companies only put job postings on the internet.

 Lots of people out there have no broadband access.
-But Mobile ownership is on the rise.
+But mobile ownership is on the rise.

 **Mobile ownership**
 - 85% of US citizens had mobile phones in 2009